truenas/middleware/docs/userguide/freenas_intro.rst

 * Support for WebDAV has been added which can be configured from :menuselection:`Services --> WebDAV`.
 This provides a file browser with HTTP authentication and optional SSL encryption.

+* The cruciblewds, s3cmd, and Syncthing Plugins have been added.

 The GUI has been reorganized as follows: